-- 5.6.1 The Municipality and service providers may, in addition to the normal civil legal procedures to secure payment of accounts that are in arrears, take the following action to secure payment for municipal rates and services:- - 5.6.1.1 Restriction of the provisions of water services in accordance with the relevant legislation. - 5.6.1.2 Disconnection of electricity services in accordance with the relevant legislation - 5.6.1.3 Refusal/Restriction on the selling of pre-paid electricity to non-payers of other services
+- 5.6.1 The Municipality and service providers may, in addition to the normal civil legal procedures to secure payment of accounts that are in arrears, take the following action to secure payment for municipal rates and services:- - 5.6.1.1 Restriction of the provisions of water services in accordance with the relevant legislation. - The municipality shall disconnect services on indigent households with arrears from R100.00 and above. - All other categories of consumers shall have their services disconnected with arrears from R500 and above - 5.6.1.2 Disconnection of electricity services in accordance with the relevant legislation. - The municipality shall disconnect services on indigent households with arrears from R100.00 and above. - All other categories of consumers shall have their services disconnected with arrears from R500 and above - 5.6.1.3 Refusal/Restriction on the selling of pre-paid electricity to non-payers of other services

-5.7 Cheque Payments
+5.7 Cheque Payments/dishonored cheques and payments